Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

-In Sec.~\ref{sec: Phase Locking}, we study the phase locking of the individual qubits to a weak external drive applied on one of them.
-The metric we use to quantify phase locking is the off-diagonal element, or coherence, of the steady-state reduced density matrix of each qubit.
+In Sec.~\ref{sec: Phase Locking}, we study the phase response of the individual qubits constituting the system when a weak external drive is applied to one of them.
+The metric we use to quantify the phase response is the off-diagonal element, or coherence, of the steady-state reduced density matrix of each qubit.
 The choice of this metric is based on the phase space representation of the individual qubits using the Husimi $Q$ function, which we define here with respect to the $SO(3)$ coherent states~\footnote{We have omitted a normalization factor~\cite{roulet2018synchronizing} for simplicity.
-More generally, the $Q$ function for a spin-$S$ system can also be defined with respect to $SU(2S+1)$ coherent states~\cite{solanki2022symmetries,murtadho2023arxiv1,murtadho2023arxiv2}, but it is not required for our discussion here.}.
+More generally, the $Q$ function for a spin-$S$ system can also be defined with respect to $SU(2S+1)$ coherent states~\cite{solanki2022symmetries,murtadho2023PRL,murtadho2023PRA}, but it is not required for our discussion here.}.
 For a general spin-$S$ system, the $Q$ function is defined as the overlap

 Here, $\ket{\theta,\varphi}$ are the $SO(3)$ coherent states for a spin-$S$ system, which are defined via rotations of the state $\ket{S,m=S}$ as $\ket{\theta,\varphi} = e^{i\varphi \hat{S}^z}e^{i\theta \hat{S}^y}\ket{S,m=S}$~\cite{lee2015visualizing}.
 The angles $\theta,\varphi$ respectively correspond to the polar and azimuthal angles on a generalized Bloch sphere.
 The $Q$ function therefore serves as a tool to visualize the state of the system on the surface of this sphere.